-- This mysterious island inspired William Shakespeare’s 1610 play The Tempest.
+Bermuda inspired William Shakespeare’s 1610 play The Tempest.

-- Sir Brownlow Gray, the island’s former chief justice, played the first game of tennis in the Western Hemisphere on Bermuda in 1873.
+Sir Brownlow Gray, the island’s former chief justice, played the first game of tennis in the Western Hemisphere on Bermuda in 1873.

-- Bermuda has no billboards: There is a ban on outdoor advertising and neon signs.
+Bermuda has no billboards.
+There is a ban on outdoor advertising and neon signs.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.